 Dana for Board of Education, District 5

 Greetings!
-My name is Dana Schallheim, and I am running for AACPS Board of Education, representing District 5.
+My name is Dana Schallheim, and I am running for re-election to The Board of Education of Anne Arundel County, representing District 5.
 As a parent in the AACPS community, I want the best foundation possible for our children so that all students can choose any path they wish after graduation.
 I believe ALL children deserve the highest quality education possible.

-I bring a lifetime of volunteer and advocacy work, an MBA, and the dedication and persistence to advocate for all our children.
+I bring a lifetime of volunteer and advocacy work, a Masters in Business Administration, and the dedication and persistence to advocate for all our children.

-* Develop budgets that meet actual school needs at the school level;
+* Provided fiscal oversight and improved board accountability, and transparency as Chair of the Budget Committee for three budget cycles by developing budgets that meet actual school needs at the school level;

-* Pledge to eliminate transportation inefficiencies, increase recess, and align school start times according to known data; and,
+* Worked to eliminate transportation inefficiencies, increased recess, and aligned school start times according to known data.